 * Any other frame size will be either sized up or down to 1080p for screening purposes and may cause you to receive an award penalty (see rules).

 * Other aspect ratios will be automatically letterboxed into 1080p frame size by OIF or the Theater.

-Films are exported in default DCP formats 2K 24 fps unless other wise posted.
+Films are exported in default DCP formats 2K 24 fps, stereo unless otherwise posted.

 Suggested Audio Settings:

 Audio format: AAC 48Khz stereo at 320kbps